Steven Busby

 Biography

-Dr. Busby has been involved in healthcare delivery for more than 37 years.
-He worked as an EMT/Paramedic in the Tampa Bay, FL area for many years.
-He has worked as an RN in CVICU, ER, and as a hospital nursing educator teaching critical care courses such ACLS, BCLS, 12 lead EKG, balloon-pumps, PA catheters, and more.
-He has been a family nurse practitioner for 25 years and has worked in a private rural practice, an ER and in a faith-based community clinic focused on the uninsured.
-Dr. Busby has 19 years of higher education teaching experience.
-He served as a faculty member at the University of Alabama in Huntsville where he served as the Nurse Practitioner Programs Coordinator and the Interim Associate Dean for Graduate Programs.
-He also served as a faculty member at Vanderbilt University teaching Nurse Practitioner and doctoral students.
-His research experience includes having worked with members of the United States Space and Rocket Center’s Geo-Spatial Lab and the Alabama Department of Homeland Security on a first-of-its-kind in the nation, state-wide situational awareness program.
+Dr. Busby has been involved in healthcare delivery for more than 40 years.
+He worked as an EMT/Paramedic for many years.
+He has experience as an RN in CVICU, CCU, ER and as a hospital nursing educator teaching critical care content.
+He has been a family nurse practitioner for 28 years and has worked in a private rural practice, an ER and in a faith-based community clinic focused on the uninsured.
+Dr. Busby has 22 years of higher education teaching experience.
+He earned his PhD from the University of TN in Knoxville and earned a graduate certificate in Homeland Security Nursing.
+His research experience includes having collaborated with members of the United States Space and Rocket Center’s Geo-Spatial Lab and the Alabama Department of Homeland Security on a first-of-its-kind in the nation, state-wide situational awareness program.
 He has done consulting work for a Huntsville-based engineering firm working on a Department of Defense combat casualty care program.
 He was a member of a federal Disaster Medical Assistance Team (DMAT) from Alabama.
 His original research and theory on Situational Awareness in Multi-Casualty Incidents is published in the Journal of Emergency Nursing.
+Though Dr. Busby has varied research interests, he specializes in qualitative research.
+He serves as a Senior Data Fellow and consultant with the Belmont Data and AI Collaborative.
+Dr. Busby has co-led study abroad trips to Cambodia and Indonesia and used a portion of his sabbatical teaching critical care in Indonesia for more than 5 weeks.